← Back to BlogParenting by Age

 Don't just take screens away — replace them with engaging activities:

-• Board games
+• Board games and card games

-• Art projects
+• Art projects and drawing

 • Reading time

-• Outdoor play
+• Outdoor play with friends

 4. Model Good Behavior

 Kids notice when parents are glued to their phones.
 Put your device down during family time.
+If you're scrolling Instagram during dinner, your 10-year-old will notice the double standard.

 The Bottom Line

 For a 10-year-old, aim for 1-2 hours of recreational screen time on school days, with flexibility on weekends.
 Focus more on what they're doing than strict time limits.
+Keep educational screen time separate but watch the total — a child doing 4+ hours of total screen time (even if half is educational) needs more offline balance.

 The goal isn't zero screen time — it's healthy, balanced screen time that doesn't interfere with sleep, school, physical activity, and family relationships.
+And if you're wondering whether your 10-year-old is ready for their own device, check out our guide on the best age for kids to get a smartphone.

 Need help managing your child's screen time?
 ParentalEdge lets you set daily limits, schedule device-free times, and see activity reports — all from your phone.